sg3des/mailer/README.md

 # MAILER

-tiny app for send mail from console.
+tiny app for sending mail from console.

 ## USAGE